AustinT/AustinT.github.io/links/UW_course_reviews.md

 Very good course!
 It made me understand a lot of the societal changes that came from Christianity (for example the modern idea of religious salvation vs the ancient idea of a "give and take" religion).
 Easily the best humanities course I've taken at UW.

+# CS
+## CS 485: Statistical and Computational Foundations of Machine Learning
+Taught by Shai Ben-David.
+He is a great prof: really knows his stuff, and wrote a very readable textbook on theoretical machine learning.
+This material is hard: lots of proving bounds using random theorems, but this course cuts to the fundamentals by pulling out the theorems only when needed, and putting the proofs mainly in the appendix.
+This means when reading it you can actually understand the ideas behind it without getting bogged down in the math.
+I feel I learned a lot of useful stuff from this course:
+I would highly recommend it!

 # MATH
 ## MATH 235: Linear Algebra 2 for Honours Mathematics